arduino/docs-content/content/hardware/02.hero/shields/spe-shield/tutorials/getting-started/spe-getting-started.md

 ### Hardware Setup

 1. **Configure Termination Jumpers**: For point-to-point connections, close the termination jumpers on both shields
-2. **Connect the SPE Cable**: Wire the twisted pair between the two shields' SPE terminals (N and P pins)
+2. **Connect the SPE Cable**: Wire the twisted pair between the two shields' SPE screw terminals or using a T1S dedicated cable.
 3. **Apply terminator caps**: On edge nodes (first and last) in the bus
 4. **Power Both Systems**: Ensure both Arduino boards are powered